JithinJKT/HireMePortal/README.md

 ## Overview

-The **CompanyName Career Portal** is a web application developed using .NET 8 and ASP.NET Core MVC.
+The **HireMePortal** is a web application developed using .NET 8 and ASP.NET Core MVC.
 It provides a platform for listing career opportunities and job applications within the company.

 ## Features